Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Introduction

 The HK conjecture has been verified for many classes of ample groupoids, in some cases even beyond the stated hypotheses.
-However, counterexamples to Conjecture~\ref{conjecture: HK} were constructed by Scarparo~\cite{scarparo2020homology} and Deeley~\cite{deeley2023counterexample}.
+However, counterexamples to the HK conjecture were constructed by Scarparo~\cite{scarparo2020homology} and Deeley~\cite{deeley2023counterexample}.
 It is well known that for any ample groupoid $\mathcal{G}$ and $i = 0,1$ there exists canonical group homomorphism

-called the \emph{$i$th comparison maps} (see Definition~\ref{definition: comparison map} for the definition of $\alpha_0$ in the case of coarse groupoids).
+called the \emph{$i$th comparison map} (see Definition~\ref{definition: comparison map} for the definition of $\alpha_0$ in the case of coarse groupoids).
 At present, only partial results are known concerning the existence and properties of comparison maps in higher degrees.
-The authors of~\cite{bonicke2023dynamic} showed that the groupoid homology of a coarse groupoid is canonically isomorphic to the uniformly finite homology of the underlying uniformly locally finite metric space.
-Moreover, they proved that Conjecture~\ref{conjecture: HK} holds for coarse groupoids associated to uniformly locally finite metric spaces of sufficiently small asymptotic dimension.